atari-vcs/html-example-bundle/README.md

   https://atari-vcs:3030/

 and select `Upload`.
-Select the file `html-pong-example.bundle` in this directory.
+Select the file `html-pong-example_0.1.0.bundle` built from this directory.
 You can then launch this game, like any homebrew title, from the same interface.

 ## Gameplay